-This course will prep students seeking Teacher Certification by combining an understanding of the Maine State Teacher Standards, practical experience in a public school classroom through job shadowing and PRAXIS I study skills strategies and practice.
-Students will begin to develop a professional portfolio.
+This course will prepare students in the education program seeking certification in Pre-K through 12 schools.
+Students create a Maine Educator Information System (MEIS) account, obtain a background check, and complete required fingerprints to prepare for entry into the field.
+Students will gain practical experience in a Pre-K through 12 classroom through job shadowing while reflecting on professional teaching standards.
+Students will develop a professional portfolio.
 Prerequisites: Students must earn a C of higher in EDU 101 or department chair approval.

-EDU 185 Fundamentals of Educating Students with Special Needs
+EDU 185 Introduction to Educating Students with Exceptionalities